 Fibroids vary in number and size.
 You can have a single fibroid or more than one.
 Some of these growths are too small to see with the eyes.
 Others can grow to the size of a grapefruit or larger.
 A fibroid that gets very big can distort the inside and the outside of the uterus.
 In extreme cases, some fibroids grow large enough to fill the pelvis or stomach area.
 They can make a person look pregnant.

-Many women have uterine fibroids sometime during their lives.
-But you might not know you have uterine fibroids because they often cause no symptoms.
-Your doctor may discover fibroids incidentally during a pelvic exam or prenatal ultrasound.
+Many people have uterine fibroids sometime during their lives.
+But you might not know you have them, because they often cause no symptoms.
+Your health care professional may just happen to find fibroids during a pelvic exam or pregnancy ultrasound.

-Many women who have fibroids don't have any symptoms.
-In those that do, symptoms can be influenced by the location, size and number of fibroids.
+Many people who have uterine fibroids don't have any symptoms.
+In those who do, symptoms can be influenced by the location, size and number of fibroids.

-In women who have symptoms, the most common signs and symptoms of uterine fibroids include:
+The most common symptoms of uterine fibroids include:

-Rarely, a fibroid can cause acute pain when it outgrows its blood supply, and begins to die.
+Rarely, a fibroid can cause sudden, serious pain when it outgrows its blood supply and starts to die.

-Fibroids are generally classified by their location.
-Intramural fibroids grow within the muscular uterine wall.
+Often, fibroids are grouped by their location.
+Intramural fibroids grow within the muscular wall of the uterus.
 Submucosal fibroids bulge into the uterine cavity.
-Subserosal fibroids project to the outside of the uterus.
+Subserosal fibroids form on the outside of the uterus.